 A lifelong Republican, Sarah Reidy-Jones brings over two decades of institutional knowledge within the Republican Party, including grassroots organization, spokesperson expertise, event assistance and membership growth.

 She was elected Chair of the County Republican Party in 2021 and previously served as Vice Chair of the Mecklenburg County Republican Party for two terms and Vice Chair of the Guilford County Republican Party for one term.
 As an active member of the College Republicans, her chapter was named national club of the year.
 Within the Young Republican National Federation she is a past chair of the Kentucky Federation, past second vice chair of the North Carolina Federation, past chair of two local Young Republican club chapters and former Campaign Chair and Communications Chair of the National Federation.
 She had served on the National Federation of Republican Women’s PR Committee and Program Committee and as the national Youth Outreach Chair.
 Sarah served for 4 years as the Communications Chair of the North Carolina Federation of Republican Women and as a member of several Women's Federation clubs.
-She is a member of the national YR large club of the year, the Mecklenburg County Young Republicans, is a member of the Charlotte Mecklenburg Republican Women, the Republican Patriots and actively works to support and grow our neighborhood Republican clubs throughout the county, including establishing and serving as the first mentor with the MeckGOP Mentorship Program and creating the Legislative Action Team.
-She created and has served as President of the Uptown Charlotte Republicans since its launch in 2019.
+She was a member of the national YR large club of the year, the Mecklenburg County Young Republicans, the Uptown Charlotte Republicans, the Republican Patriots and actively works to support and grow our neighborhood Republican clubs throughout the county, including establishing and serving as the first mentor with the MeckGOP Mentorship Program and creating the Legislative Action Team.
+She created and served as President of the Uptown Charlotte Republicans since its launch in 2019 until 2022.